 Anxiety and Stress – What’s The Difference?

-They may be linked, but which is affecting you?
+They both definitely affect hormone symptoms, but which is mostly affecting you?

 What is the difference?